ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 of aggregation in the network path.

-BBR.offload_budget: The estimate of the minimum volume of data necessary to achieve full throughput when using sender (ie: TSO/GSO) and receiver (ie: LRO, GRO) host offload mechanisms.
+BBR.offload_budget: The estimate of the minimum volume of data necessary to achieve full throughput when using sender (i.e., TSO/GSO) and receiver (ie: LRO, GRO) host offload mechanisms.

 BBR.max_inflight: The estimate of C.inflight required to